Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Polarity

+One can see that the structure of the coercion exactly matches the structure of the parametric type, where at leaves, we have coercions between instantiations of corresponding parameters whose direction is determined by the polarity of parameters.
+Note that $\tyvar$ is bipolar, thus it can be assigned only reflexive coercions.

-As discussed in Section~\ref{sub:effect-annotations}, positive parameters can be safely replaced with their subtypes, and negative parameters can be replaced with their supertypes.
-We consolidate this subtyping information in a \emph{coercion family} $\coerSubst = \set{a \mapsto \coercion}_{a \in \FP}$ assigning a type coercion to each type parameter $\tyvar \in \FP$, and a dirt coercion to each dirt parameter $\dirtvar \in \FP$.
+We consolidate all these coercions into a \emph{coercion family} $\coerSubst$, which assigns a type coercion~$\coerSubst(\tyvar)$ to each type parameter $\tyvar$, and a dirt coercion~$\coerSubst(\dirtvar)$ to each dirt parameter $\dirtvar$.
+The coercion corresponding to the above example would thus be: